-Kerala, one of the two Indian states that allow cattle slaughter, has in the past several decades developed a major slaughter-for-export industry, drawing truckloads of surplus calves and “retired” cows from around the nation.
+Kerala, one of the two Indian states that never banned cattle slaughter, developed a major slaughter-for-export industry, drawing truckloads of surplus calves and “retired” cows from around the nation.

 Religious & ethnic tensions

-Among the major destination countries are Indonesia, Malaysia, the United Arab Emirates, and Saudi Arabia––also majority Muslim.
+Among the major destinations for slaughtered Indian cattle were Indonesia, Malaysia, the United Arab Emirates, and Saudi Arabia––all of them also majority Muslim.

-Thus tension over cattle slaughter easily mingles with the religious and ethnic tensions afflicting India for centuries.
+Thus tension over cattle slaughter easily mingled with the religious and ethnic tensions afflicting India for centuries.

-Meanwhile, India has since 2012 been the global leader in beef exports, shipping just over two million metric tons of the 2015 global beef export total of nearly 10 million metric tons, according to the beef industry web site Beef2Live.
+From 2012 to 2015, one year into the Modi regime, India led the world in beef exports, shipping just over two million metric tons of the 2015 global beef export total of nearly 10 million metric tons, according to the beef industry web site Beef2Live.
 Almost all of the legal exports passed through Kerala.

-“Even as the nation is engaged in an acrimonious debate over cows and beef,” wrote Bharat Yagnik in the November 30, 2015 edition of The Times of India, “bulls stand to be ‘sexed out’ in 95% of cases in Amul’s new artificial insemination center.
+“Even as the nation is engaged in an acrimonious debate over cows and beef,” wrote Bharat Yagnik in the November 30, 2015 edition of The Times of India, when the Amul sperm-sorting program started, “bulls stand to be ‘sexed out’ in 95% of cases in Amul’s new artificial insemination center.
 This reproductive facility, spread over 43 acres, has been set up to develop the country’s own ‘sexed semen’ technology.
 This sorting of genetic material is done by a process called ‘flow cytometry.’
 The sorting of sperm cells is done by a laser beam, staining sperms with a DNA-binding fluorescent dye.”

 Heifers & buffalo